Summary and Keywords

-While traditionally considered domestic issues, outbreaks of BSE (bovine spongiform encephalopathy) and other major food safety crises, before and around the turn of the millennium, highlighted the need for transnational regulation and coordination for ensuring food safety within regional and global single markets.
+Although traditionally considered a domestic issue, bovine spongiform encephalopathy (BSE) and other major food safety crises before and around the turn of the millennium highlighted the need for transnational regulation and coordination to ensure food safety in regional and global markets.
 As a result, food safety has received ample scholarly attention as a critical case of the transboundary regulation of often uncertain risks.
 The global architecture of food production also gives food safety policy an international and interactive character.
-Some countries or regions, like the European Union, act as standard setters, whereas other, newly industrialized countries like China struggle to “do their homework,” and the poorest regions of the world benefit little.
-Although national regulatory approaches differ considerably in the degrees to which they rely on self-regulation by the market, overall, the sheer extent of the underlying policy problem makes it impossible to tackle food safety solely through purely public regulation.
-Private regulation and co-regulation play an influential role for standard setting, implementation, and enforcement of food safety policy.
-Notwithstanding, the state ultimately remains responsible for safeguarding food safety as a public good.
+Some countries or regions, for example, the European Union, act as standard setters, whereas newly industrialized countries, such as China, struggle to “do their homework,” and the poorest regions of the world strive for market access.
+Although national regulatory approaches differ considerably in the degree to which they rely on self-regulation by the market, overall, the sheer extent of the underlying policy problem makes it impossible to tackle food safety solely through public regulation.
+Therefore, private regulation and co-regulation play an influential role in the standard setting, implementation, and enforcement of food safety policy.

-The entanglement of several interrelated policy sectors, the need for coordination and action at multiple levels—global, regional, national, and local, and the involvement of actors from the public and private, for-profit and non-profit fields, are the reasons why governance of food safety policy is characterized by a considerable hybridity and requires vertical and horizontal policy integration.
-More recently, scholarship has increasingly scrutinized how the resulting multiple and sometimes conflicting actor rationalities and the overlap of several regulatory roles affect effectiveness and legitimacy in the decisions on and implementation of food safety policy.
-By highlighting issues like regulatory capture and deficient enforcement systems, this research suggests another implication of the hybridization of food safety governance; namely, that enforcement systems increasingly share the characteristics of a wicked problem.
-Along with complexity, and high and notoriously uncertain risks, the multiple actors involved often diverge in their very definitions of the problems and their strategic intentions.
-The major task lies in designing recipes for integrated, context-sensitive, and resilient policy responses.
+The entanglement of several interrelated policy sectors, the need for coordination and action at multiple—global, regional, national, local—levels, and the involvement of actors from the public and private, for-profit and nonprofit fields, are the reasons why the governance of food safety policy is characterized by considerable hybridity and also requires both vertical and horizontal policy integration.
+Scholarship has increasingly scrutinized how the resulting multiple, sometimes conflicting, actor rationalities and the overlap of several regulatory roles affect effectiveness and legitimacy in the decision-making and implementation of food safety policy.
+By highlighting issues such as regulatory capture and deficient enforcement systems, this research suggests another implication of the hybridization of food safety governance, namely, that the latter increasingly shares the characteristics of a wicked problem.
+Next to complexity and both high and notoriously uncertain risks, the multiple actors involved often diverge in their very definitions of the problem and strategic intentions.
+The major task ahead lies in designing recipes for integrated, context-sensitive, and resilient policy responses.